dRotnes/dsProject/readme.md

 ***
 ### Setup
+You must have `node` installed on your machine.
 Everything was implemented with node v20+, but other versions should work aswell.
 First you need to go to the root directory: `cd dsProject` Run `npm i` to install the necessary packages.
 And you're ready to go!
 ***

 ### Token Ring